cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Toward-a-Science-of-Consciousness_I_Complex-Adaptive-Systems.md

 2. Automatic vs. controlled processing:
    - Preconscious stimuli can be analyzed by automatic, not controlled processes
 3. Influence on feelings, social judgments, interpersonal behaviors despite being unconscious and paid no attention.

-**References:**
-- Bandura, A. (1986).
-Social foundations of thought and action: A social cognitive theory.
-Englewood Cliffs, NJ: Prentice-Hall.
-- Bargh, J. A. (1994).
-"The four horsemen of automaticity: Awareness, intention, efficiency, and control in social cognition."
-Handbook of Social Cognition, 2nd ed., Vol. 1 (pp. 1-40), edited by R. S. Wyer and T. K. Srull.
-Hillsdale, NJ: Lawrence Erlbaum.
-- Bargh, J. A. & P. Pietromonaco (1982).
-"Automatic information processing and social perception: The influence of trait information presented outside of conscious awareness on impression formation."
-Journal of Personality and Social Psychology, 43(6), 437449.
-- Bargh, J. A., R. N. Bond, W. J. Lombardi, & ME Tota (1986).
-"The additive nature of chronic and temporary sources of construct accessibility."
-Journal of Personality and Social Psychology, 50(2), 869878.
-- Bornstein, R. F. (1989).
-"Exposure and affect: Overview and metaanalysis of research, 19681987."
-Psychological Bulletin, 106(3), 265289.
-- Bornstein, R. F., D. R. Leone, & D. J. Galley (1987).
-"The generalizability of subliminal mere exposure effects: Influence of stimuli perceived without awareness on social behavior."
-Journal of Personality and Social Psychology, 53(6), 10701079.
-- Greenwald, A. (1992).
-"Preconscious processing: An analysis of limitations."
-American Psychologist, 47(10), 12821289.
-- Greenwald, A., R. Klinger, & J. Liu (1989).
-"The meaning of priming effects: Word associations and the activation of representations in memory."
-Journal of Memory and Language, 36(5), 440462.

 ---